-Dean John Roberts has assembled a team of top-notch development professionals to guide the College of Liberal Arts & Social Sciences’ giving campaigns and connect with its donors and alumni networks.
+Dean Steven Craig has assembled a team of top-notch development professionals to guide the College of Liberal Arts & Social Sciences’ giving campaigns and connect with its donors and alumni networks.

 Ellen Happe Phillips

 Chief Development Officer

 Ellen leads the CLASS Development team and their work with Steven Craig.
 Ellen has extensive experience in relationship building, cultivating and stewarding major gifts.
 She has worked at Texas Children’s Hospital, Baylor College of Medicine, St. Agnes Academy, UT-Health Sciences Center and the Houston Symphony.
 She secured the second largest gift in the history of Texas Children’s Hospital.
 The gift was designated to the Pavilion for Women allowing the hospital to advance women’s health services and ensure the delivery of health babies.
 Ellen is a graduate of Sam Houston State University where she currently serves as an Alumni Board Member.

 Director of Development